kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 > Many people with the logical aptitude to pass numeric or spatial relations tests do not have the basic ability to become part of an effective and productive programming team.

 How can you tell if a programmer is extroverted?

 They look at your shoes instead of their own.
+(Badum-Tss!)

 Despite these changes, we saw increasing amounts of women doing computing degrees until the mid-80s.
-So what happened that was worse than the beard-growing and sandal-having personalities identified in the late 60s?
+And so the mystery remains: what happened in the 80s that was so much worse than beard-growing, sandal-having, people hating personalities?

 ### What happened in the 1980s?
 ![Apple Introduction](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/apple-ad-1.png)